martinezeth/us-cc/us-cc/README.md

 - Address any remaining issues
 - Deploy application for final testing

+---
+This command allows for legacy code (as proposed by Prof).
+# export NODE_OPTIONS=--openssl-legacy-provider
+---

 ## How to Contribute
 Contributions to the USCC project are welcome.
 Please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file for more information on how to submit pull requests, report issues, or suggest enhancements.